-The Corporation's objective communicated by the Board of Directors to the chief executive officer of the Corporation is to maximize long-term shareholder value through the efficient manufacture, wholesale distribution and brokerage sale of a full range of quality lumber and wood-related products throughout North America.
+The Corporation's objective communicated by the Board of Directors to the chief executive officer of the Corporation is to maximize long-term shareholder value through the efficient manufacture, wholesale distribution and brokerage sale of a full range of quality lumber, wood-related products and other building materials throughout North America, as well as international markets.
 Such enhancement of shareholder value through growth is to be achieved in a responsible manner, without the assumption of undue risks, and also in consideration of its employees, its customers and its goodwill.